Kokopelli84/Kokopelli84/README.md

 👋 Hi!
 I'm a Software Developer based in Barcelona.
 I build things for the web and love the challenge of working with new tech.

-Currently building multi-platform fullstack apps at [MVST.](https://mvst.co).
+Currently building multi-platform fullstack apps.

 ### Tech stack